the-computer-club/automous-zones/README.md

 Can I turn off wireguard?:
   - You absolutely do not need this VPN running all the time.

-Does is mask my traffic like NordVPN?:
+Does this mask my traffic like NordVPN?:
   - No, we do not forward public WAN traffic.
 The setup is a split VPN

 What is a split VPN?: